kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 which gives the result as expected.
-Note that we used a special feature of the Transformation class.
+Note that we used attribute *reverse* of the Transformation class.
 The two previous examples show that the transformation class is very useful to check basic celestial transformations.